NPN/carve/README.md

 Install the Python dependencies from `requirements.txt`.
 Then, follow the [instructions to install Futhark](https://futhark.readthedocs.io/en/stable/installation.html).
 If you want to use the OpenCL or CUDA backends, you will need the corresponding libraries.
 See the preceeding link for more details.

 Then, type `make`.
 This will compile the Futhark code into a library and use [`build_futhark_ffi`](https://github.com/pepijndevos/futhark-pycffi) to generate Python bindings.
-Currently, this only builds for OpenCL, but this can easily be changed—see the `Makefile` for details.
-(It is highly advised to use OpenCL or CUDA, as the C backend is far too slow for practical use.)
+By default, this builds for OpenCL, but you can change this by editing the `Makefile` or passing an argument (e.g. `make BACKEND=cuda`).
+Note that switching backends will require running `make clean` first.

 ## Usage